 For more information on buying a boat, visit our Boat Buyers Guide, or read How to Buy a Boat: Tips for a First Time Buyer.

-Editor's Note: This article was originally published in February 2018 and updated in February 2019.
+Editor's Note: This article was originally published in February 2018, updated in February 2019 and March 2020.